 Separate from this PMP, the IPC has a Data Breach Policy that sets out the IPC’s procedures for managing a data breach, including the considerations around notifying those persons whose privacy may be affected by the breach.

-The Information and Privacy Commission NSW (IPC) is an independent agency that administers New South Wales legislation dealing with privacy and access to government information.
+The IPC is an independent agency that administers New South Wales legislation dealing with privacy and access to government information.
 Established on 1 January 2011, the IPC supports the Information Commissioner and the Privacy Commissioner in fulfilling their legislative responsibilities and functions.